Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 - A spigot – this is an optional addition

-- Bokashi bran, available from most hardware shops or make your own.
+- Bokashi bran - available to buy online, from some hardware shops or you can make your own.

 1. On the bottom of one bucket, drill between 20 to 30 holes with a 1/8 to 1/4 inch drill bit.